William Morris and the Arts and Crafts Movement: A Deep Dive into Floral Prints

 Image: When Mary Peyton Winlock created this jam dish and spoon, early in the 20th century, she was recognized as a master silversmith, exhibiting at the Society of Arts and Crafts of Boston (Henry Ford Museum)

-William Morris's Floral Posters
+William Morris's Iconic Floral Patterns and Designs

 Design and Technique